rcrowther/django-image-lite/README.md

 There are downsides to this approach,
 - It puts the burden on the user to create filenames as intended.
 A solution using foreign keys could upload any image, then automatically make the connection
-- Since the models do not know (much) about the attached images, much editing of uploaded images is pushed back onto management commands
+- Since the models do not know (much) about the attached images, editing of uploaded images is often pushed back onto management commands
 - Django admin for the models can not display the upload form (no model field to render).

 But there are upsides,
 - Django admin displays for foreign fields are very limited.
 As default they are select boxes.
 ImageLite's URL system is more pleasant.
-- Without foreign fields, the syatem is easier to scale.
+- Without foreign fields, the system is easier to scale.
 If you wish to move image handling out of Django, there are no foreign fields to remove, and the image data is naturally organised

 ## Overview